Personal Loans

 Key Takeaways

-Co-signers guarantee your loan but aren’t responsible for making payments unless you default.
+Co-signers guarantee repayment of your loan but aren’t responsible for making payments unless you default.

 Co-applicants apply with you, get access to the money, and share responsibility for repaying the loan.